dhutapratama/docs/requests.md

 <a name="retrieving-uploaded-files"></a>
 ### Retrieving Uploaded Files

 You may retrieve uploaded files from an `Illuminate\Http\Request` instance using the `file` method or using dynamic properties.
-The `file` method returns an instance of the `Illuminate\Http\UploadedFile` class, which extends the PHP `SplFileInfo` class and provides a variety of methods for interacting with the file:
+The `file` method returns an instance of the `Illuminate\Http\UploadedFile` class, which extends the GO `SplFileInfo` class and provides a variety of methods for interacting with the file:

     $file = $request->file('photo');